chrislopresto/ember-freestyle/README.md

 <!-- ALL-CONTRIBUTORS-LIST:END -->

 This project follows the [all-contributors](https://github.com/all-contributors/all-contributors) specification.
-Contributions of any kind welcome!
+Contributions of any kind are welcome!

+## License

+This project is licensed under the [MIT License](LICENSE.md).